stonybrook-lin539/main/source/main/02_ngrams_linguistics/03_positive_grammars.md

 1. *bb*.

 Notice anything?
-Each one of those bigrams is either in the negative grammar or in the positive one (but never in both).
+Each one of those bigrams is either in the negative grammar or in the positive one, but never in both.
 So in order to convert a positive grammar to a negative one, or the other way round, it suffices to first compute all possible $n$-grams and then remove all those that are in the grammar that is to be converted to the opposite polarity.

 ::: example